List of captive orcas: Keet

 Keet is a bull orca who was born on 2 February 1993, in SeaWorld San Antonio.
 "Keet" is a Tlingit language word meaning "orca".
 His parents are Kalina and Kotar.
 Keet currently measures about 20.6 ft and weighs 8900 lb.
 Keet is also known as Grandbaby Shamu because his mother is the first orca to be born and raised under human care successfully.

-When he was 1 year and 8 months of age, his mother was moved to SeaWorld Orlando in Florida to support her next pregnancy, Keet's brother Keto was born in 1995.
+When he was 1 year and 8 months of age, his mother was moved to SeaWorld Orlando in Orlando, Florida to support her next pregnancy, Keet's brother Keto was born in 1995.
 Katerina, his aunt, was moved in from SeaWorld Ohio.
 In 1995, his father, Kotar, died.
 On 5 May 1999, Katerina died.
 Five months later, two females named Kayla and Winnie were moved in.
 In November 1999, he was moved to SeaWorld San Diego in California.
 There, he met his brother, Keto, and his playmate, Sumar.
 All three whales were moved to SeaWorld Ohio in February 2000.
 On 15 February 2001, Keet was returned to California; Sumar followed three days later, while Keto was relocated to SeaWorld San Antonio in Texas.
 Keet's best friends were the bull Ulises and a maturing male named Splash.
 On 24 April 2004, Keet was moved to his birthplace, meeting Kyuquot, Unna, Kayla, Keto, Tuar, and Tekoa.

 Keet is a gentle and agile performer.
 On 21 December 2004, he became a father for the first time when Kalia, his daughter, was born at SeaWorld San Diego.
 On 9 October 2005, his mate Kayla gave birth to his second daughter Halyn, at SeaWorld San Antonio.
 He may have fathered Unna's stillborn in April 2006 and Kayla's miscarriage in spring 2007.
-Keet may have fathered the possible 2 extra pregnancies of Unna claimed by Bridgette Pirtle.
+Keet may have fathered the possible two extra pregnancies of Unna claimed by Bridgette Pirtle.
 Keet was the lowest ranking adult orca in the dominance chain at SeaWorld Texas.
 He is very sweet and was often used as a "starter whale" for new trainers along with a younger male named Tuar.
 On 15 June 2008, SeaWorld announced Halyn died unexpectedly; a necropsy was performed and the test results have been announced.

-Keet moved back to Seaworld San Diego on 27 February 2012, and he has been reunited with three of his old friends Corky II, Ulises and Orkid.
+Keet moved back to SeaWorld San Diego on 27 February 2012, and he has been reunited with three of his old friends Corky II, Ulises and Orkid.
 He met his first daughter Kalia who was 7 years old when he returned.
 Keet became a grandfather on 2 December 2014, when Kalia gave birth to Amaya.